Building an AI-based browser phone extension

 Browser Automated To-Do Execution

-We leverage the TaxyAI automated execution DOM operation model mentioned earlier, which utilizes OpenAI to control the browser and perform repetitive actions on behalf of the user.
+We use the TaxyAI-style automated DOM operation model mentioned earlier, which uses OpenAI to control the browser and perform repetitive actions on behalf of the user.

-By appending Thought and Action contextual prompts, OpenAI will iteratively and logically deduce the next DOM operation until the current to-do item is fulfilled.
+By appending Thought and Action context prompts, OpenAI can iteratively infer the next DOM operation until the current to-do item is completed.

 This is the crucial function for formatting the prompt: